Cognigy/Documentation/docs/en/docs/agent-assist/migration/integrating-agent-assist-with-cognigy-ai-app-helm-chart.md

 ### Copying agent-assist Namespace Secrets

 You need to copy the existing secrets from the `agent-assist` namespace to the `cognigy-ai` namespace.
-The required secrets are:
+The required secret is `cognigy-agent-assist` (MongoDB connection string).

-- `cognigy-agent-assist` - MongoDB connection string

 Use the `copy-secret.sh` script to copy these secrets: